HenrikHaalandDev/VG2-Term-Project-NetThrifty/README.md

 ### 6.1 Must have
 - Send and retrieve data
 - Sign in/out and log in/out
-- Adding some error handling so it manages if sending or retriving
+- Adding some error handling so it gives the users an error message if sending/retreving data goes wrong

 ### 6.2 Is nice to have
 - Show Data on Webpage